epfl-ada/ada-2024-project-adaspeedia/README.md

 ### Dataset 1: Games of Wikispeedia played by LLMs

 We wrote a script that makes an LLM play Wikispeedia.
 It works by picking a starting and a goal article, and then iteratively fetching the list of outlinks of this article and asking the LLM to pick one in order to reach the goal article, until this article is reached.
-Each new article leas to a new prompt with a fresh context for the LLM, we do not keep previous choices made along the path in the LLM’s context.
-So at each iteration, we send the LLM 1) the title of the current article 2) the list of its outlinks 3) the title of the target article 4) our prompt instructing it to pick one of the outlinks in order to reach the target.
+Each new article leads to a new prompt with a fresh context for the LLM.
+By default, the LLM does not have access to the history of the path it follows.
+At each iteration, we send the LLM:
+ 1. The title of the current article
+ 2. The list of its outlinks
+ 3. The title of the target article
+ 4. Our prompt instructing it to pick one of the outlinks in order to reach the target.

 We chose this to have faster and cheaper inference.
 If the LLM starts going into a loop, our scripts detects it, stops the process, writes the incomplete path into our dataset along with an indication that this path went into a loop and is thus incomplete.